 I have always offered clients the service of placing their will in the courthouse vault of the county where they reside.
 The cost to keep your will in the courthouse vault is $10.00 forever and ever.
 If of course you have a new will, it will be another $10.00 to put the new one in and we pull out the old one and shred it.
 So many attorneys don't know that this option exists or don't tell their clients.
 Two weeks ago I was at a Milwaukee County probate meeting and the question of lost wills came up.
-I replied what lost wills, my clients have theirs in the vault.
+I replied, "What lost wills?
+My clients have theirs in the vault."
 All the commissioners and probate court personal were busy nodding and smiling.
-Of course the next week I took on a probate case where we couldn't fine the original will.
+Of course the next week I took on a probate case where we couldn't find the original will.
 The deceased client did have a copy.
 His attorney says he doesn't have the original.
 So we had start a special administration in probate court to hire a locksmith to get into his bank box.
 Of course there was no will there.
 So now we are starting a formal probate to prove up the copy of the will.
 The expenses for this are adding up quickly.
 Probably an extra $1,500.
 Make sure your wills are safe and accessible to your loved one.
 Not only will it save time and aggravation it will save money.

 This week an old client I hadn't seen or heard from in 9 years called and sheepishly told me he went to see another attorney some years ago and begged me to allow him to return to me for his estate planning.
 He didn't have to beg, of course I am pleased to see him and told him that repeatedly.
 He feels he was conned into seeing this other attorney by a financial planner who was after his business.
 The planner offered a free review of his financials and then insisted on him getting new estate documents with the planner's attorney referral.